nmsmith/modular/proposals/yields-effect.md

   sake of performance.
 If we were to use the same `async`/`await` syntax as Python, programmers might make incorrect assumptions about how Mojo coroutines work, and how to use them effectively.
-Changing the syntax makes clear that the semantics are different.
+Changing the syntax makes clear that the semantics are different. **The distinction between `async` and `yields` is analogous to the distinction between `def` and `fn`.** The former is classic Python, while the latter is idiomatic Mojo.
 - Last I heard, Mojo aims to support all of Python's existing features.
 This implies that `async def f()` should declare a _Python_ coroutine, not a Mojo coroutine.
 In particular, it implies that `f()` return an instance of Python's `coroutine` class.
 If it were to return anything else—e.g. a Mojo `Coroutine` struct—then it would be much more difficult to port Python code to Mojo, given that Mojo coroutines will have differences from Python coroutines.
-In short: it seems sensible to reserve the `async def` syntax, and therefore `async fn`, for Python coroutines.
+In short: it seems sensible to reserve the `async def` syntax (and `async fn`) for Python-style coroutines.
 By happenstance, my proposal does this.

 Taking a few steps back: Mojo aims to be the best language for writing high-performance applications, especially AI applications.
 It will still be